github/docs/data/reusables/actions/supported-github-runners.md

 <code>macos-latest</code> or <code>macos-14</code>
 </td>
 <td>
-The <code>macos-latest</code> label currently uses the macOS 14 runner image.
+The <code>macos-latest</code> label currently uses the <a href="https://github.com/actions/runner-images/blob/main/images/macos/macos-14-Readme.md">macOS 14 runner image</a>.
 </td>
 </tr>
 </tbody>
 </table>

-### Standard {% data variables.product.prodname_dotcom %}-hosted runners for Private repositories
+### Standard {% data variables.product.prodname_dotcom %}-hosted runners for {% ifversion ghec %}internal and{% endif %} private repositories

-For private repositories, jobs using the workflow labels shown in the table below will run on virtual machines with the associated specifications.
+For {% ifversion ghec %}internal and{% endif %} private repositories, jobs using the workflow labels shown in the table below will run on virtual machines with the associated specifications.
 These runners use your {% data variables.product.prodname_dotcom %} account's allotment of free minutes, and are then charged at the per minute rates.
 For more information, see "[AUTOTITLE](/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates)."

 <table style="width:100%">
 <thead>